ManticoreProject/manticore/README.md

 Any files that contain a timestamp in their filename have `DATE` written there instead.

-Also, please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)
+**ALSO** please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)

 ##### Section 5.1.1 -- Recursion Performance

-We go in order of the claims made in this section and how to check them against the results gathered in Step 1.
+We go step-by-step in order of the claims made in this section and how to check them against the results gathered in Step 1.

-- RECHECK_THIS: Figure 3 corresponds with the plot `normal/cross_toy_times.pdf`,
+- Figure 3 corresponds with the plot `normal/cross_toy_times.pdf`,
 and covers the discussion on lines 747--761.
 Note that in the camera-ready version the corrected number of `fib` calls is 331 million per iteration.